 Bioidentical Hormone Pellet Therapy

 Hormone replacement using pellet implants have been used with great success in the U.S., Europe, and Australia since 1938.
 In fact, pellet implants were a very popular mode of hormone administration in the U.S. until the 1970s before many oral and topical commercial products were developed.
-Recently with a better understanding of the benefits of fused pellet implants for hormone replacement this mode of hormone administration has grown again in popularity in the U.S.
+Recently pellet therapy has become very popular with transgender patients.

 What Are BHRT Fused Pellets Implants?

 Hormone pellet implants are compounded using pure bioidentical hormones which are compressed in a sterile environment under high pressure.
 The hormone powder is compressed into very small cylinders.

 The pellet is then inserted by a relatively simple in-office procedure done under local anaesthetic.
 The pellets are inserted subcutaneously (under the fatty lining of skin), either in the lower abdomen or the upper buttocks through a very small incision with a device called a trocar.
 The incision is then closed with surgical glue or sterile-tape strips.
 If inserted correctly, patients cannot feel the implants under their skin.
 Implants placed under the skin consistently release small, physiologic doses of bioidentical hormones, which have been shown to have many benefits.

 Hormone Pellet Implants typically last between 3-6 months, depending on how rapidly the pellet dissolves and the hormones metabolized.
 The pellets do not need to be removed as they are completely dissolved by the body.
 The benefits may be felt within 48 hours by some patients, while in others it may take up to two weeks to notice a marked difference once the pellets have been inserted.

 Complications are rare but include: minor bleeding, bruising, itching, infection, and pellet extrusion.
 Other than slight bruising any other complications are very rare.